Kounotori 3: Cargo items

 The AQuatic Habitat (high-tech aquarium) (AQH) can be used to house small fish for up to 90 days.
 "As a result, aquatic breeding over three generations, from fish parents to grandkids, previously impossible in space shuttle experiments, has become a reality", NASA said in a press kit.
 The AQH experimental device allows scientists and researchers to observe the birth of space aquatic creatures that have never experienced Earth's gravity, enabling them to better understand how the space environment affects animals beyond generations in preparation for potential long-term space travel in future.
 Medaka (Oryzias latipes) will be bred and observed in the AQH experimental device.

 Two experiments, originally designed by the winners of the international YouTube Space Lab competition, would examine how Bacillus subtilis and the Jumping spider would react to microgravity.

 The J-SSOD and five CubeSats are part of a technology experiment to test the feasibility of whether small satellites can be released without spacewalks.
 Using this method, satellites contained in bags will be launched facilitating future satellite design.

 During the destructive re-entry at the end of the Kounotori 3 mission, i-Ball attempts to collect re-entry data.
 The globular-shaped i-Ball, a Re-Entry Data Recorder produced in Japan, will descend using a parachute after withstanding the high heat of re-entry using ablative shielding and will send data after splashdown via an Iridium satellite.
 Although i-Ball stays afloat for a while for data transmission, it sinks in the water eventually and not be recovered.

 Unpressurized cargo consists of Multi-mission Consolidated Equipment (MCE) and Space Communications and Navigation Program (SCaN Testbed).
+An image of the fictional character Wheatley from the puzzle game Portal 2 saying "In spaaaaaace!" was laser engraved onto a panel on the resupply craft.